dgaydukov/cert-aws/files/sa.md

 * origin response - when CF receive response from origin server
 * viewer response - before CF responds to viewer
 You can protect CF data by using
-* Signed url (like presigned s3 url) - temprorary access to CF data
+* Signed url (like presigned s3 url) - temporary access to CF data (end-datetime is mandatory cause we need to know when access to particular file is over, start-datetime - optional).
+* Signed cookie - you can access multiple CF objects with same signed cookie.
+So use this method if you want to have access to multiple files with same cookie, and want to use standard url (without any signature as url params).
-* Signe cookie - you can access multiple CF objects with same signed cookie In order for CF to serve from s3 bucket, objects in s3 should be publicly available, otherwise CF won't serve them You have 2 types of distribution
+In order for CF to serve from s3 bucket, objects in s3 should be publicly available, otherwise CF won't serve them You have 2 types of distribution
 * web - static web content (files/pics)